vaclavsvejcar/svejcar-dev/content/drafts/2019-11-14-troubles-with-future.md

 ---
 title: Troubles with Future
 description: Scala's Future provides easy way to run code asynchronously, but also has some pitfals.
 Let's discuss the biggest issues and compare Future to Monix Task.
-tags: scala, monix, future
+tags: scala, monix, future, fp
 tableOfContents: true
 ---

-Scala's [Future] is integral part of the standard library and probably anyone who needs to execute some code asynchronously used it at least once.
-It's also used by many and many popular libraries, such as [Apache Spark], [Akka] or [Slick].
-However, because of the way how it's designed, its use can lead to some surprising situations.
-This blog post summarizes some pitfalls and introduces [Monix Task][Task] as more powerful alternative.
+Anyone who works with _Scala_ for a while probably used, or at least seen the [Future] class.
+Being part of the standard library, `Future` provides a way how to express asynchronous computation or value.
+It's used by many and many popular _Scala_ libraries, such as [Apache Spark], [Akka] or [Slick], and the use of `Future` itself is also pretty easy.
+But it also comes with some drawbacks, caused mainly by its design.
+This blog post summarizes the most common pitfals and introduces [Monix Task][Task] as more powerful and robust alternative.

 <!-- MORE -->

-# So what's wrong with Future?
+# What's wrong with Future?
-_NOTE: I know that saying about something that it's wrong is pretty objective, so let's make it clear that by wrong I mean wrong mainly from the perspective of functional programming._

-Scala's `Future` represents a value, that might not be currently available, but will be at some point of time.
-Current design of `Future` follows these two important aspects:
+Scala's `Future` represents a value, that might not be currently available, but will be at some point of time (if no error occurs).
+Current implementation is based on these design decisions:

 - __eager evaluation__ - `Future` starts evaluating its value right after it's defined
 - __memoization__ - once the value is computed, it's shared to anyone who asks for it, without being recalculated again

-From these two points it might be immediately obvious that such design decisions might lead to some surprising results, summarized in following chapters.
+Unfortunately, this design can lead to some unexpected situations, mainly when some _side effects_ happen inside the computation.

 ## Breaks referential transparency
 In general, [referential transparency][wiki:referential_transparency] means that any expression can be replaced with its value without changing the program's behaviour.
-Such expression (or function) must be [pure][wiki:pure_function], meaning that is has no [side effect][wiki:side_effect], because any side effect would break this condition.
+Such expression (or function) must be [pure][wiki:pure_function], meaning that is has no [side effect][wiki:side_effect], because any _side effect_ would break this condition.
 Let's start with simple example:

 ```scala
 import scala.concurrent.Future